alphapanda01/dotfiles/README.md

   - xorg.config.d - contains X config (Beware some are hardware specific)
   - .bashrc - I don't use it, but it exists for some reason
   - .gitconfig - my global gitconfig
-  - .vimrc - My favorite editor's config file
+  - vim - My favorite editor's config files
   - .zshrc - The best shell
   - require-bspwm.sh - some required packages to run my config files in bspwm(Outdated)